highbrow-228/Project-ML/README.md

 # Fake Ukrainian News Detection Project

-## Project Description
+## 📌Project Description
 This is a student project for the **Machine Learning** course, aimed at developing an application for detecting fake news.

-📌 The main goal is to create a machine learning model capable of analyzing Ukrainian news texts and determining their authenticity.
+🎯 The main goal is to create a machine learning model capable of analyzing Ukrainian news texts and determining their authenticity.

-## Approach
+## ✅Approach

 ### 1. Data Collection
 - Searching for available Ukrainian news datasets